Literacy Connects is well-known around Tucson for its reading programs and tutoring services for children and adults.

 That low percentage of owner-occupied housing means limited pride of ownership and a flow of renters in and out of the units.

 The neighborhood has a large immigrant and refugee population and a large youth population, with more than 60 percent of residents being under 18, the Habitat report said.
+The neighborhood has among the highest rates of poverty within Tucson and the nation.

 “Literacy Connects knew the demographic of the area and the high need for its programs,” says Nancy McClure, first vice president of commercial real estate firm CBRE.